android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

     This solution won't work on 100% for you:

     1. You may have runtime cache, which is also can affect your tests
-    2. Test or application process can be crashed, which prevents launching of the next tests
+    2. Test or application process can be crashed.
+It prevents launch of the next tests

 ##### 1.3 Conclusion<br/>